 Students choose from a broad range of courses in English.
 Optional preliminary 3-week intensive Dutch course.

-Academic Credits: All courses except for those in history must be pre- or post-approved; history courses will be automatically approved as HIST 299.
+Academic Credits: All courses except for those in history must be pre- or post-approved; history courses will be automatically approved as HIST 299 once students submit a syllabus to the global Education Office at Reves.
 Grades will not be posted on transcript or be included in GPA calculations.
 Credits will appear as transfer credits on W&M transcripts.

 Tuition paid directly to Leiden University.